isblab/prism/README.md

 ## Tips to improve the usability of PrISM output

 - Increase the voxel size if you are out of memory or if computation takes a lot of time.
-- Increase the 'n_breaks' parameter if memory consumption is high.
+- Increase the `n_breaks` parameter if memory consumption is high.
 However, this will increase the time.
 - Use selection mode in sampcon if there is a region fixed while sampling.
 This avoids having to calculate patches on the fixed region
-- For multi-scale systems use the coarsest resolution in sampcon to speed up calculations
+- For multi-scale systems use the coarsest resolution (`-r`) in sampcon to speed up calculations